 - A parent with an addiction affects the entire family

 - A spouse or partner struggling with addiction affects the other partner

 - A parent with an addiction issue directly affects their children

-- A child with an addiction problem introduces new level stress to both parents and siblings
+- A child with an addiction problem introduces a new level of stress to both parents and siblings

-This is not to say that addiction within the family creates a hopeless situation.
-With the right coping skills, supportive strategies, and interpersonal tools the family can actually serve as a great source of support for the individual struggling with addiction.
+This is not to say that addiction creates a hopeless situation within the family.
+With the right coping skills, supportive strategies, and interpersonal tools, the family can serve as a great source of support for the individual struggling with addiction.
 To begin with, you can take a short quiz if you are unsure whether or not your family member or loved one is struggling with addiction.
-In order to take on this role, it is important to understand the effects of addiction on the family in the first place.
-With this in mind, here we outline some of the major effects of addiction on the family unit before turning to what can be done to minimize these effects.
+To take on this role, it is important to understand the effects of addiction on the family in the first place.
+With this in mind, we outline some of the major effects of addiction on the family unit before turning to what can be done to minimize these effects.

 The Effects of Addiction on the Family

-It is not enough to simply say that addiction affects the family unit – the reality is much more complicated than that.
+It is not enough to say that addiction affects the family unit – the reality is much more complicated than that.
 Addiction affects every family differently, depending on how persistent the addiction is, which family member struggles with addiction, and whether or not these families have external social support.
-However, regardless of these factors, addiction tends to introduce increased amounts of stress, which in turn affects many different areas of family life and many different members of the family.
+However, regardless of these factors, addiction tends to introduce increased amounts of stress, which affects many different areas of family life and many different family members.